zjuai/AI_Learning_Guidance/readme.md

 Latex Template: <https://github.com/ElegantLaTeX/ElegantPaper>

 ## Authors
-This project is developed by menbers of [Student AI Association of Zhejiang University](https://github.com/zjuai).
+This project is developed by members of [Student AI Association of Zhejiang University](https://github.com/zjuai).